 16 March 2020, 21:51 | Updated: 13 October 2020, 11:35

 At a time of profound upheaval, music is being made not for an audience, but for the world.

-That’s because in the Spring of 2020, the world’s musicians are not playing to audiences, they are not showcasing their craft for the applause, or even rapt silence.
+In 2020, the world’s musicians are not playing to audiences, they are not showcasing their craft for the applause.
 They are simply playing to share music with a world that needs to hear it.

-As governments around the world ban gatherings, multiple theatres, concert halls, and opera houses have had to shut their doors to the public.
+As governments around the world restricted gatherings, multiple theatres, concert halls, and opera houses have had to shut their doors to the public or limit audience numbers.
 In response, many artists and venues are turning to social media and Facebook Live, Twitter's Periscope and YouTube live streams, to fill virtual concert halls.

 Classical music hasn't had a moment like this before, but millions of people are watching these performances – some big, some small.
 Music may be reaching us in a different way, but it's still having the same impact it's always had: inspiring, calming, entertaining and bringing reassuring peace.
 And it feels like the world needs that more than ever.